Athena-OS/athena-nix/README.md

 ```
 if you want to give priority to `ligolo-ng` package.

+#### Dependency Binaries

+One of the main characteristics of Nix is the dependency isolation.
+It means that, when a dependency is installed by the installation of a package, any binary of the dependency won't be linked to `/run/current-system/sw/bin` so it is not in `PATH`.
+In case a program is needed to use a binary of a dependency, you need to wrap the binary.
+You can do by using:
+* `makeWrapper`
+* `makeBinaryWrapper`
+* `makeShellWrapper`
+* `wrapProgram`

+`makeWrapper` and `wrapProgram` are shell functions in the `makeShellWrapper` and `makeBinaryWrapper` hooks.

+So it could be preferred to use `wrapProgram` as it is a bit easier to use (it wraps in-place and doesn't require manual moving around binaries).

+Also it could be preferred shell wrappers whereever possible as:
+* They are usually smaller (in file size while the bash in the closure usually is there anyway)
+* They allow for appending quoted arguments
+* They are easier to debug

 ### Submit a package in nixpkgs repository

 Once you are sure that the locally built package works correctly, you are ready to submit the package to [nixpkgs repository](https://github.com/NixOS/nixpkgs).